 The unaudited condensed consolidated financial statements include the accounts of Spanish Broadcasting System, Inc. and its subsidiaries (the Company, we, us, our or SBS).
 All intercompany balances and transactions have been eliminated in consolidation.
-The accompanying unaudited condensed consolidated financial statements as of June 30, 2011 and December 31, 2010 and for the three- and six-month periods ended June 30, 2011 and 2010 have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) for interim financial information and with the instructions to Form 10-Q and Article 8-03 of Regulation S-X. They do not include all information and notes required by U.S. GAAP for complete financial statements.
+The accompanying unaudited condensed consolidated financial statements as of September 30, 2011 and December 31, 2010 and for the three- and nine-month periods ended September 30, 2011 and 2010 have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 8-03 of Regulation S-X. They do not include all information and notes required by U.S. GAAP for complete financial statements.
 These unaudited condensed consolidated financial statements should be read in conjunction with our consolidated financial statements as of, and for the fiscal year ended December 31, 2010, included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2010.
-In the opinion of management, the accompanying unaudited condensed consolidated financial and recurring nature, necessary for a fair presentation of the results of the interim periods.
-Additionally, we evaluated subsequent events after the balance sheet date of June 30, 2011 through the financial statements issuance date.
-The results of operations for the three- and six-month periods ended June 30, 2011 are not necessarily indicative of the results for a full year.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, which are all of a normal and recurring nature, necessary for a fair presentation of the results of the interim periods.
+Additionally, we evaluated subsequent events after the balance sheet date of September 30, 2011 through the financial statements issuance date.
+The results of operations for the three- and nine-month periods ended September 30, 2011 are not necessarily indicative of the results for a full year.